All Episodes

 They had not participated in voter registration drives.

-They hadn't done anything but Vote now all of a sudden they're organized.
+Now all of a sudden they're organized.

-Here's a massive new bunch of people, and they exist solely because of Barack Obama, it would seem to me an automatic matchup for these people with the Republican Party.
+Here's a massive new bunch of people, and they exist solely because of Barack Obama.

-And therefore it would make sense to me if the Republican Party began outreach to them, try to bring them into the fold and make them Republicans.
+And therefore, it would make sense to me if the Republican Party began outreach to them, try to bring them into the fold and make them Republicans.

 That didn't happen.